New York Times-bestselling author of historical and military fiction

 About Jeff Shaara

 Jeff Shaara is the New York Times bestselling author of Gods and Generals and The Last Full Measure—two novels that complete the Civil War trilogy that began with his father Michael Shaara’s Pulitzer Prize-winning book The Killer Angels.
 His World War II series includes The Final Storm, No Less Than Victory, The Steel Wave, and The Rising Tide.
 Shaara has also written To the Last Man, The Glorious Cause, Rise to Rebellion, and Gone for Soldiers.
 In 2012, Shaara returned to the Civil War with A Blaze of Glory, followed by A Chain of Thunder and The Smoke at Dawn—all New York Times bestsellers.
-The final novel in the tetralogy, The Fateful Lightning, will be published June 2, 2015—the year that marks the 150th anniversary of the conclusion of the Civil War.
+The final novel in the tetralogy, The Fateful Lightning, was published June 2, 2015—the year that marked the 150th anniversary of the conclusion of the Civil War.

 Shaara is a popular speaker at lecture series, universities and MFA programs, book festivals, and historical organizations across the country.
 A descendant of Italian immigrants, he was born in 1952 in New Brunswick, New Jersey, grew up in Tallahassee, Florida, and graduated from Florida State University with a degree in criminology.
 He lives in Gettysburg, Pennsylvania.

 Praise for Jeff Shaara